Surrogacy Law in Washington

 Washington Surrogacy Law: Types of Surrogacy

-Effective January 1, 2019, Washington, under the new Uniform Parentage Act RCW 26.26A, permits gestational surrogacy.
-It provides for enforceable gestational surrogate agreements and pre-birth orders under certain conditions.
+Effective as of January 1, 2019, Washington’s new Uniform Parentage Act, RCW 26.26A, permits gestational and genetic surrogacy.
+The new parentage statute recognizes surrogacy agreements and pre-birth orders under certain conditions.
+The statute enumerates certain requirements that apply to both gestational and genetic surrogacy, such as:

 Are There Surrogate Requirements in Washington?

-The state of Washington has specific requirements in order to serve as a gestational surrogate.
+The state of Washington has specific requirements in order to execute a gestational surrogacy agreement to serve as a Surrogate:

 Does Washington Surrogacy Law Allow for Pre-Birth Orders?

-Parentage Orders: Courts in Washington do grant pre-birth orders; enforcement of the pre-birth order is stayed until the birth of the child.
+Parentage Orders: Courts in Washington grant pre-birth orders for gestational surrogacy; enforcement of the pre-birth order is stayed until the birth of the child.
+Pre-birth orders are not available for genetic surrogacy.

 The conditions under which intended parents could be declared legal parents with a pre-birth order if at least one parent is genetically related to the child are listed below: